Nymble

 That experience reinforced an important lesson: distribution strategy and product design are tightly linked.

 By the time I started Nymble 2, both my experience and the tooling had evolved significantly.
-Game engine capabilities were more advanced, and my own thinking had shifted from “how do I build this?” to “Where does effort actually improve the player experience?”
+Game engine capabilities were more advanced, and my own thinking had shifted from “how do I build this?” to “where does effort actually improve the player experience?”

 This phase was heavily influenced by my UX career and experience working with Product Managers — especially around prioritization and trade-offs.
-Instead of improving everything equally, I focused on:

-high-impact UX polish
+high-impact gameplay polish

-more deliberate system architecture
+deliberate system architecture

 Even after spending hundreds of hours building a fully playable game to showcase my music in context, I realized execution alone doesn’t guarantee attention or evaluation from the industry.